JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 .\scan-private-endpoint-connections.ps1
 ```

-It will get list of all the private endpoint connections in your environment in CSV format.
+It will get a list of all the private endpoint connections in your environment in CSV format.
 Here is abbreviated example of the output:

 ```plain